pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/README.md

   (meaning it has to be activated manually)
 * `indexed`: puts an index on this column in the database Moreover, each data field can have a `tooltip`, which is shown when the mouse hovers over the input field.
+* `unique`: currently the `input` and `numeric` data type allows to add a unique constraint.
+If checked, the values will also be indexed.

 ![Data Field Settings](../../../img/classes-datatypes1.jpg)
 ![Data Field Settings](../../../img/classes-datatypes2.jpg)